Blossoming bijection for bipartite pointed maps and parametric rationality of general maps of any surface: Introduction

 In a subsequent work by the second author and Albenque \cite{Lepoutre:thesis}, they extended the previous work so as to track the number of vertices and faces of a map, and obtained a combinatorial interpretation of the bivariate rationality expressed in the orientable case of \cref{thm:AG00}.

-The main \emph{bijective} result of the present work is the following theorem, which extends \cite{Lepoutre2019} in two different directions: \begin{itemize} \item maps are not required to be orientable anymore, \item we are studying pointed maps, so that the blossoming objects bijectively encode metric properties of the initial map. \end{itemize}
+The main \emph{bijective} result of the present work extends \cite{Lepoutre2019} in two different directions: \begin{itemize} \item maps are not required to be orientable anymore, \item we are studying pointed maps, so that the blossoming objects bijectively encode metric properties of the initial map. \end{itemize}

+We now briefly introduce the notion of blossoming maps on general surfaces in order to state our first main theorem (more detailed definitions are presented in \cref{subsec:Blossoming}; the level of generality of the objects defined here may slightly differ from definitions presented in \cref{subsec:Blossoming} in order to keep the introduction as simple as possible).

+A \emph{blossoming map} is a map with only one face which has additional halfedges attached.
+These halfedges are decorated by tiny arrows, which can be either ingoing (in this case the halfedge is called a \emph{leaf}) or outgoing (in this case the halfedge is called a \emph{bud}) and we require that a blossoming map has the same number of leaves and buds.
+Note that a map of the sphere with only one face is necessarily a tree, which explains the origin of this ``botanic'' terminology.